deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 This provokes waves of chittering mirth which take some time for him to bring under control.

 *“That’s an extra stupid thing of them to say!
 And insulting in the most dumbest, pointlessest [sic] way!
 What do they think I am?
 Powerless?
 And if so, how did I do this thing they accuse me of?
 Or who do they think is holding my puppet strings?
 Did I, oh, orchestrate the biodroning of billions and then* ***nuke*** *all those cities because… I don’t know, because AEC was yanking on my leash?
 Or maybe they think tough little Sartori has me by the balls?
-He’s a wiley President, but no.”*
+He’s a wily President, but no.”*

 He pauses, then chitters again.